bosun-ai/kwaak/EVALUATIONS.md

 cargo run -- -c test-config.toml eval patch -i 5
 ```

-The evals are analagous to unit tests, but statistical instead of deterministic.
+The evals are analogous to unit tests, but statistical instead of deterministic.
 They should exercise a subset of
 the tools and/or agent behavior.
 By designing the evals this way, they are less expensive than running a full benchmark
 such as SWE-bench, but still protect the agent from regressing on intended behavior.